NEW YORK (TheStreet) -- Any asset with regular, predictable income can be turned into a high-income security.

-(NYLD - Get Report), which came public in September 2013
+- NRG Yield (NYLD), which came public in September 2013

 This is one of the things that makes green energy yieldcos so attractive.
 Your dividend isn't based on fast-changing oil and gas prices.
 The asset is already "in the ground," producing energy for sale to utilities.

 But you do still have to depend on the management focusing on what you want it to.
 NRG Yield's portfolio includes some natural gas plants.
 Abengoa owns transmission lines in South America.
 The specific choice of assets and patterns of investment by the company managing the yieldco can change, and with them, your yield and its green credibility.

 In all these cases the aim is the same.
 By spinning out productive assets, the sponsors are able to raise new capital with which they can build more projects.
 If one of the aims of your investment is to improve the outlook for green energy you can feel good on that score as well.

 Right now the supply of such stocks well exceeds the demand, so income is taking a back seat to capital gains on these issues.
 Yieldcos are hot, and investors are bidding their prices higher, driving down their yields but delivering some serious gains as well.

 BEP is up 77% since coming to market in 2009 and still sports a 5.44% yield.
 HASI is up almost 21% from its April 2013 offering and currently yields 6.88%.
 Since going public in July 2013, NYLD is up 88% in price, one reason why its current yield of 2.66% looks low.
 PEGI is up 37% since coming public last September and has a yield of 4.04%.

 The jury is still out on some of these plays because they have just gone public.
 ABY is down in price from its June offering and has yet to pay a dividend.
 NEP also came to market in June, and is up 6%, but it has yet to announce a dividend, either.